18F/guides-template/index.md

 ## Updating an existing guide

-To automatically download the latest changes from this template and apply them to your guide, run `./go update_theme` from the root of your guide's repository.
+To apply the latest updates to this template's theme to your guide, run `./go update_theme` from the root of your guide's repository.

 If your repository already has a `gh-pages` branch, you can create an `18f-pages` branch from it by running these commands: